aurorafreir/Autorigger/README.md

 ## USAGE
 ### !
-This autorigger currently is intended to be used entirely through code, so no UI exists for it, and likely wont for a while !
+This autorigger currently is intended to be used entirely through code, so no UI exists for it, though that is planned for the next update !

 For each character rig you want to create, you'll want to make a new copy of `Template_Run_Script.py`, with the character name as the file name.